- Services For Seniors

 Philadelphia, PA 191102

-The program is funded by a grant from Philadelphia Corporation for Aging and is administered by JEVS Human Services.
-It is no cost to Philadelphia residents 55 years of age or older.
+This program is funded by a grant from Philadelphia Corporation for Aging and is administered by JEVS Human Services.
+It is no cost to Philadelphia residents 55 or older.
 The program is designed to help mature workers who are seeking employment.
 It consists of a workshop series; access to the Computer Resource Center; access to job leads; instruction on using the Internet in a job search; resume assistance, interview preparation and employment seminars.
 There is no income eligibility requirement.
-The hours of operation are Mon to Fri 9:00 AM to 4:30 PM
+The hours of operation are Monday to Friday, 9:00 AM to 4:30 PM.

 PA CareerLink Suburban Station